AmadeusITGroup/kubervisor/README.md

 To configure the system a user would have to complete the following steps:

-- Create the **BreakerConfig** CRD in the namespace of the associated service
+- Create the **KubervisorService** CRD in the namespace of the associated service
 - - Select the service (by name)
 - - Define the BreakConfiguration to configure the Anomaly Detection mechanism
 - - Configure the Activator